olligobber/LocalNonogram/README.md

 ## Executables

 The data is generated with a mixture of bash and haskell code.
-Bash code is contained in the makefile, and haskell code is contained in the `src` directory.
+Bash code is contained in the makefile, and haskell code is contained in the `app` and `lib` directories.
 Haskell code must be compiled before it is run, and the compiled executables are placed in the `exe` directory.
-Any helper files created during compilation are placed in the `build` directory, and may be reused if multiple haskell files rely on the same library.
-If the `exe` and `build` directories do not exist, they will be created.
+Any helper files created during compilation are placed in the `dist-newstyle` directory.
+If the `exe` directory does not exist, it will be created.

 The makefile has a target `exe/all`. which compiles all of the haskell executables.